joecmartineau/senali-firebase-webapp/replit.md

 - **Safe Area Support**: iOS notch/dynamic island compatibility
 - **Touch Optimization**: 44px minimum touch targets and improved mobile gestures
 - **Firebase Backend**: Complete Firebase integration with authentication, chat, and tips services
+- **Exact Branding Implementation**: Updated app to use user's exact glowing green infinity symbol design
+  - Replaced SVG-generated infinity symbol with user-provided high-quality PNG image
+  - Applied exact symbol to all app icons (192x192, 512x512) and components
+  - Maintained glowing effects and styling on the user's original design
+  - Preserved mathematical curves, gradient layers, 3D highlights, and glass-like effects from original
+  - Updated PWA manifest and favicon to use authentic user design

 The application is now fully optimized for mobile deployment as a Progressive Web App on both iOS and Android platforms, with Firebase backend providing scalable, real-time functionality and native app-like experience when installed.